byui-cit/learning-modules/modules/css/css-fonts/prepare1.md

 Where the video left off we can now use that copied @import rule and paste it in the very top of our CSS file.

-Let's make that CSS file so we can paste the @import into it.
-So let's create that folder at the same level as our HTML file and call it styles.
-Within that folder, let's create a styles.css file.
-(If you've completed other learning modules you may already have these files.
-You can just add to them.)

 At the top of the file let's paste our @import we copied from Google Fonts.

 ```css